 Just like humans, female bettas appreciate their personal space.
 To maintain a serene atmosphere, it’s essential to provide ample foliage and hiding spots within the tank for them to take moments of solitude when desired.
 Plants and aquarium decorations are fantastic options that serve both aesthetic and functional purposes.

-Can two male betta fish live together if there is a divider?
+can male and female betta fish live together

 While it’s technically possible to house two male betta fish in a divided tank, it’s not the most favorable arrangement.
 Even with an opaque divider, the shared water lets them sense one another, leading to heightened stress.